Dog Food Labels: What “Complete” and “Complementary” Really Mean

 veterinary diets

 If a product is labelled “all life stages”, do not assume it is automatically the best choice for every adult dog.
-It may be formulated to meet higher growth/reproduction needs.
+It may be formulated to meet higher growth or reproduction needs.

 If your dog has a medical condition, use your vet’s advice before switching.